 Arctic Hare - Facts and Adaptations

-The Arctic Hare is found in northern Canada down to Newfoundland in the east and around the coasts of Greenland.
-Another similar species, the Mountain Hare, Lepus timidus is found in Arctic Europe and Asia, both species are animals of the high Arctic.
-It is possible that both are actually the same species.
+Arctic Hares are found in northern Canada down to Newfoundland in the east and around the coasts of Greenland.
+Another similar species, the Mountain Hare, Lepus timidus is found in Arctic Europe and Asia, both are animals of the high Arctic, it is possible that both are actually the same species.

 arctic hare facts Basics